kyma-project/community/internal/research/opentelemetry/deployment-tracing.md

 OpenTelemetry is a project to handle telemetry data (logs, metrics and traces) in a vendor-neutral way.
 It provides SDKs to instrument applications, APIs and processing tools (collector).

 This document describes different ways to deploy the OpenTelemetry collector to handle traces and findings from a PoC.
-To showcase the functionality of OpenTelemetry, we deployed the [Istio Bookinfo](https://istio.io/latest/docs/examples/bookinfo/) example and forwarded the Istio generated traces to OpenTelemetry.
+To demonstrate the functionality of OpenTelemetry, we deployed the [Istio Bookinfo](https://istio.io/latest/docs/examples/bookinfo/) example and forwarded the Istio-generated traces to OpenTelemetry.

 ## Collector Services